 Why E_STRICT Matters

 By Don GilbertPHP has many different error levels, a few of which get ignored by a lot of developers I know.
-In particular, some of the developers I know don’t really care about E_STRICT

-.
-When developing their applications, they tend to take care of the errors that halt execution (E_ERROR
+applications, they tend to take care of the errors that halt execution (E_ERROR) but don’t care that much

-) but don’t care that much about “the little things” like an unmatched method signature or calling a non-static method statically.
-What’s the big deal, right?
-The PHP documentation further propogates this idea that E_STRICT
+about “the little things” like an unmatched method signature or calling a non-static method statically.

-isn’t that important by saying that E_STRICT
+that important by saying that E_STRICT errors are:

 suggest[ed] changes to your code which will ensure the best interoperability and forward compatibility